Artist Statement

 Bio

-Born in Worcester Massachusetts, but raised in Charlottesville, Virginia, Xi Stoddart (they/them) considers themselves to be from the south.
-Currently, they live between their home in Charlottesville where they spend time with their family, and South Hadley Massachusetts, where they attend Mount Holyoke College.
-They will graduate with an AB in May 2024, with a major in Art Studio and a minor in Religion.
+Born in Worcester, Massachusetts, but raised in Charlottesville, Virginia, Xi E-R Stoddart (They/Them) considers themselves to be from the south.
+Currently, they live between their home in Charlottesville, where they spend time with their family, and New York, where they attend Union Theological Seminary for their Master of Arts in Religion.

 The photo above shows Xi in front of their Bulletin Works series in spring 2023.